Old School Cake (Retro School Puddings Recipe)

 There are so many different factors that can contribute to your cake sinking, below are 3 common reasons:

-- Your oven temperature is way too high!
-When you place cake batter in an oven that is too high, your cake will rise rapidly but then can sink.
-If you forget to preheat your oven, don’t be tempted to set the oven at a super high temperature for 1 minute then turn it down, putting your cake inside.
+Your oven temperature is way too high!
+When you place cake batter in an oven that is too high, your cake will rise rapidly then sink.
+If you forget to preheat your oven, don’t be tempted to set the oven at a super high temperature for 1 minute then turn it down.

 What Equipment You Need